-The top of the workpiece is sheared downward with the down cutting part of the bit.
+The top of the workpiece is sheared downward with the down-cutting part of the bit.
 Again, this preserves the edge on the top of the material.
 Even laminated material benefits from this combination.

-Even if you want to risk cutting the top half of your workpiece with a down cut bit and changing bits to finish with an up-cut but, the later just might pull the edge up causing fraying or delamination.
+Even if you want to risk cutting the top half of your workpiece with a down cut bit and changing bits to finish with an up-cut but, the latter just might pull the edge up causing fraying or delamination.
 For this reason, the compression bit is a valuable bit to have at your disposal.
 Especially if you are cutting plywood for finished cabinetry.

 When Should I Use a Compression Bit?

 Any time that you want to produce a product from laminated sheet goods that is a step above the competition, you might consider using a compression bit.
 The compression bit can be effectively used on hardwoods as well as any laminated product like plywood.
 If a clean edge on both sides of your sheet good is important to you, consider the benefits of a compression bit.